mtov/engsoftmoderna/en/chapter2.md

 ![Project using a CASE tool.
 Reproduction kindly authorized by the developers of ArgoUML.](figs/cap2/case.png){width=70%}

-When using Rational Unified Process (RUP), development is divided into the following phases:
+When using RUP, development is divided into the following phases:

 * Inception:
 \index{inception}
 this phase encompasses tasks such as feasibility analysis, budget definition, risk assessment, and system scope determination.
 At the end of this phase, the business case for the system should be well established.
-It may even be concluded that it is more cost-effective to purchase a system in the market than to build one.
+We can also conclude that it is more cost-effective to purchase a system in the market than to build one.

 * Elaboration: this phase involves tasks such as requirements specification (which may be achieved using UML use case diagrams), system architecture definition, and the proposal of a development plan.
-Upon completion of this phase, all risks identified during the inception phase should be effectively managed and mitigated.
+Upon completion of this phase, the risks identified during the inception phase should be effectively managed and mitigated.

-* Construction: in this phase lower-level design, implementation, and system testing take place.
-Upon completion of this phase, a working system, including documentation and user manuals, should be available.
+* Construction: this phase deals with lower-level design, implementation, and testing.
+Upon its completion, a working system, including documentation and manuals, should be available.
-Thus, this system should be ready for validation by users.

 * Transition: in this phase, the system is moved to production.
 Thus, it includes defining all necessary deployment procedures, such as data backup policies, data migration from legacy systems, and training the operations team.

-Similar to the Spiral Model, the phases can be performed repeatedly, making the development incremental with each cycle resulting in the delivery of new features.
-Furthermore, every phase can be iterated.
+Similar to the Spiral Model, the phases described above are performed repeatedly, making the development incremental with each cycle resulting in the delivery of new features.
+Furthermore, each phase can be iterated.
 For instance, the construction phase can be divided into two iterations, each giving shape to a part of the project.
-The following figure illustrates the iterative model of RUP:
+The following figure illustrates this iterative characteristic of RUP:

 ![RUP phases and iterations.
 Iterations can occur at any phase (as indicated by the self-loops).
-Another product increment can be created by going through the whole cycle again (as indicated by the outer loop).](figs/cap2/rup1-en){width=70%}
+Product increments are created by going through the whole cycle again (as indicated by the outer loop).](figs/cap2/rup1-en){width=70%}

 RUP also defines various engineering disciplines, including business modeling, requirement definition, design analysis, implementation, testing, and deployment.
 These disciplines, also referred to as process workflows, can take place in any phase.
-However, it is usual for certain disciplines to intensify during specific phases, as illustrated in the next figure.
-In this project, business modeling tasks are primarily performed during the initial phases (inception and elaboration).
+However, certain disciplines are more important during specific phases, as illustrated in the next figure.
+In this example, business modeling tasks are primarily performed during the initial phases (inception and elaboration).
 Conversely, most of the implementation happens during the construction phase.